A warehouse layout directly affects how quickly orders are fulfilled and how efficiently items are picked.

 - Increase warehouse productivity by 10%

-Learn more about the intricacies of picking path optimization here.
+Learn more about picking optimization here.